ibiza240/MTGAHelper-Windows-Client/PatchNotes.md

 ### v1.1.2 - 2019-08-29

-Improvements to the log parsing for supporting deck stats
+Improvements to the log parsing for supporting MTGA deck stats

 Set the minimal transluency to 10% (to not lose the window)